 Joovy Caboose Ultralight Graphite

-- The lightest weight (23.5 pounds), most compact, and maneuverable full-size double stroller available, max child weight 90 lbs.
+- The lightest weight (23.5 pounds), most compact, and maneuverable full-size double stroller available, max child weight 90 pounds

-- Full-size removable rear seat has a multi-position recline and holds a child from 6 months to 45 lbs.
+- Full-size removable rear seat has a multi-position recline and holds a child from 6 months to 45 pounds

-- Front seat accommodates a child from 3 months to 45 lbs. and reclines to 3-positions
+- Front seat accommodates a child from 3 months to 45 pounds and reclines to 3-positions

 This amazing Joovy is the one of the best “sit and stand” strollers on the market in terms of weight, length, features and highly rated reviews.
 The Caboose Ultralight Graphite has streamlined design and upgraded features from the original Ultralight.

 It has a graphite colored frame, an extending shade from the parent console for your bench-sitting child, and a 10% lighter stroller weight.
 So far customers are writing in with stellar reviews saying it handles just like a single stroller and is lightweight and convenient.

 Features such as a 23-pound weight, enormous sun canopy with visor, and three-position reclining seat make it a big hit for parents with kids of different ages.